 Not all bell peppers are created equal.
-First there are the colors – red, orange, yellow, and green are the most common.
-Second is the flavor – from sweet to hot.
+First, there are the colors – red, orange, yellow, and green are the most common.
+The second is the flavor – from sweet to hot.
 It is all from the same plant.
 The only difference is when they are picked.
 As the pepper gets riper, it gets not only a better taste, but it also gets more nutritive value.
 A red pepper is actually a fully ripened green pepper with a milder flavor.

 Here’s Today’s Trick: